 Crapo Named Ranking Member of Senate Finance Committee

-WASHINGTON, DC – U.S. Senator Mike Crapo (R-Idaho) will serve as the Ranking Member of the powerful Senate Finance Committee in the 117th Congress.
-The Senate Finance Committee oversees more than 50 percent of the federal budget, and Crapo’s position will give Idaho a strong voice in legislation related to federal tax policy; federal social safety net and health care programs, including Social Security, Medicare and Medicaid; and implementation of reciprocal foreign trade agreements.
+Washington, D.C.--U.S. Senator Mike Crapo (R-Idaho) will continue to serve as the top Republican of the powerful Senate Finance Committee in the 118th Congress.
+The Senate Finance Committee oversees more than 50 percent of the federal budget, and Crapo’s position gives Idaho a strong voice in legislation related to federal tax policy; federal social safety net and health care programs, including Social Security, Medicare and Medicaid; and implementation of foreign trade agreements.